Replace radiator valve without draining system

 Replacing radiator valves without draining your central heating system is something that can be achieved with a few simple additional tools (bungs), a heating system that’s in reasonable condition, and a small helping of luck!

-This is a perfectly safe & viable way to do small changes or radiator removal / replacement / new valves etc without emptying the system and avoiding needing to flush & refill....
-Or so various plumbers seem to reckon at any rate!
+This is a pretty safe & simple way to do small changes to pipework or routine maintenance tasks such as removing radiators to clean or replace them, or replacing valves etc. without emptying the system and avoiding needing to flush & refill….
+Or so various plumbers seem to reckon at any rate.

 Without further ado, the process is started by first either closing off the heating’s feed & expansion tank outlet/feed into the heating system, or by fitting a “bung” into the tank’s outlet pipe.
 Once done, repeat for the heating’s open vent pipe.